jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 ![](/assets/linear_regression_fit.png)

 Although the slope for non-European countries is twice as large as European countries (0.046 VS 0.026), the absolute value of both numbers is small.
-Are these estimates really thats different?
+Are these estimates really that different?
 Ideally we want a measure of confidence for each estimate, then we can be more sure that they are different.
 Keep this problem in mind for the next section and we'll see how Bayesian regression solves it.

 &nbsp;